172-ai/Multi-Model-Chat-Comparator/README.md

 ## 🔒 Security & Privacy

 - **API Keys**: Stored locally in your browser's localStorage
-- **No Backend**: All API calls are made directly from your browser
+- **Backend Proxy**: All API calls routed through Node.js server to secure keys
-- **No Data Collection**: Your prompts and responses are never sent to any third-party servers
+- **No Data Collection**: Your prompts and responses are never sent to any third-party servers (except the LLM providers)
-- **Client-Side Only**: Everything runs in your browser

-⚠️ **Note**: For production use, consider implementing a backend proxy to secure API keys and add rate limiting.
+- **Structured Logging**: Cloud-ready JSON logging for production environments

 ## 🛠️ Technical Details

 ### Architecture

+- **Node.js Backend**: Express server with API proxy for secure key management
-- **Pure JavaScript**: No build process required, uses ES6 modules
+- **ES6 Modules**: Modern JavaScript with no build process required
 - **Modular Design**: Separate components for UI, API providers, and utilities
+- **Dynamic Discovery**: Models fetched from provider APIs
+- **Dynamic Pricing**: Cost data from OpenRouter API with 24h caching
 - **Responsive**: Works on desktop and mobile devices
 - **Modern CSS**: Custom properties, glassmorphism, animations